Azure/azure-docs-powershell-azuread/Azure AD Cmdlets/MSOnline/v1/Convert-MsolDomainToFederated.md

 ```

 ### -WhatIf
-Describes what would happen if you executed the command without actually executing the command.
+Shows what would happen if the cmdlet runs.
+The cmdlet is not run.

 ```yaml
 Type: SwitchParameter